artfauq/generator-exprest-api/generators/app/templates/CONTRIBUTING.md

     };
     ```

-- Create the route and endpoints:
+- Create the route endpoints:

-  - Create a new file called `articles.js` in the `routes/` folder
+  - Create a new file `index.js` in `routes/articles/`
   - In this new file, initialize a router object, import the controller and the new routes with its associated request handlers:

     ```javascript
     const Router = require('express-promise-router').default;

-    const articlesController = require('../controllers/articles');
+    const articlesController = require('./controller');

     const router = Router();